quozd/awesome-dotnet/README.md

 ## Strong Naming

 * [Strong Namer](https://github.com/dsplaisted/strongnamer) - Automatically add strong names to referenced assemblies which do not already have a strong name.
 This will allow you to reference and use (NuGet packages with) assemblies which are not strong named from your projects that do use a strong name.
+* [.NET Assembly Strong-Name Signer](https://github.com/brutaldev/StrongNameSigner) - Utility software to strong-name sign .NET assemblies, including assemblies you do not have the source code for.

 ## Style Guide